 Field-hunting tip

-Look in ultramafic rocks, ophiolites, and associated placer deposits country — that is the host setting where auricupride typically forms.
+Look in ultramafic rocks, ophiolites, and associated placer deposits country, the host setting where auricupride typically forms.
 If you start seeing gold, magnetite, chromite in float, you are in the right ground.
 Field specimens usually show a anhedral grains, massive, rarely as small cubic crystals habit, so train your eye for that shape before scanning the outcrop.